open-learning-exchange/planet/Style-Guide.md

 ```
 #### Resources Review Service
 ```
-File: resources.review.service.ts
+File: resources-review.service.ts
 Class name: ResourcesReviewService
 ```
-We suggest only having one sub-feature to keep file and class names from getting too long.
+We suggest using max one sub-feature word to keep file and class names from getting too long.
+### App Directory Structure
+Within the `src/app` directory, each feature should have its own directory.
+Within that directory if, as we add sub-features, there are more than 9 files we should create a sub-directory with the same naming convention as files (i.e. Resources Review would be in a `resources-review` directory).

+The `src/app/shared` directory is intended for files which are used across different features.
+Rather than creating more directories in the `src/app` directory, we can store these files here to reduce the number of files & directories in the main app directory.
 ## SCSS Style
 ### Naming
 This is a work in progress.
 Please keep names descriptive and concise.
 Feature or the role of the class should be a prefix separated with a dash from the rest of the name.
 ### Reusability
-We would like to make our classes reusable across components if possible.
+We would like to make our classes reusable across components when possible.
 When creating a new class, make sure to consider if this can be used across current or in development components.
 If so, please create the class in the `styles.scss` file.

+If, in the future, the `styles.scss` file becomes so large it is difficult to manage, we will break it up into different files.
 ### Test classes
 For unit tests it is easier to locate tags with a specific unit test class that has a prefix `km-`.
 These __should not be used for any CSS styling__.
 By limiting these to unit test use it allows people working on testing to remove unused `km-` classes knowing that they are not affecting the site in any way.
 ### Variables